 Poles - with self arrest grip(s) if steep slopes will be skied

 Avalanche kit - avalanche transceiver, snow shovel and avalanche probes

-Clothing - outer waterproof shell layer and multiple inner layers to regulate warmth
+Clothing - outer waterproof shell layer (jacket and pants) and multiple inner layers to regulate warmth

 Gloves - warm pair for cold conditions and lighter pair for warmer conditions

 Googles - magnetic interchangeable lenses are very handy